NoetherEmmy/intransigentms-scripts/coding-guidelines-js.md

 + Prefer to use template literals over string concatenation when doing string interpolation, although either is fine.
 + String literals that aren't template literals should be denoted using double quotes (`"..."`) unless the literal is exactly 1 character long, in which case single quotes (`'...'`) are appropriate.
 + Do not make calls to constructors without using the `new` keyword, even if it would not functionally make a difference.
+The only exceptions are constructors that are defined by the ECMAScript standard as not using the `new` key word, e.g. the `Symbol()` constructor.
 + When there are multiple `Java.type()` invocations, they should all be lined up near the top of the script and spaced out to be in line with one another:

     ```javascript